jckuri/pneumonia_detector/FDA_Submission.md

 ### 4. Databases

 The database used for training and validation is the file `Data_Entry_2017.csv`.
-This datase is described from the paper:
+This datase is described in the paper:

 ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases (by Xiaosong Wang et al) https://arxiv.org/abs/1705.02315